bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-07-27-newsletter.md

-    Several solutions were discussed using merkle trees, although one respondent suggested that the small amounts involved suggest that having participants trust (or partially trust) a centralized third party may be a reasonable way to avoid unnecessary complexity.
+    Several solutions were discussed using merkle trees, although one respondent suggested that the small amounts involved suggest that having participants trust (or partially trust) a centralized third party may be a reasonable way to avoid unnecessary complexity. {% assign timestamp="9:43" %}

 ## Selected Q&A from Bitcoin Stack Exchange